13 days: Inside Biden’s last-ditch attempts to stop Putin in Ukraine

 This coincidence of timing and location meant that about a half-dozen of them and their entourages were dining separately in the hotel’s 1862 Café de la Paix — or Cafe of Peace — when Putin began delivering a snarling speech about how Ukraine wasn’t a state.
 The surroundings proved a jarring contrast to the violence of Putin’s address, which a Biden administration official later described as intended to “justify a war.”

-Oysters, chestnut cream-topped foie gras and cardamom-scented pollock were on the menu.
+Oysters, chestnut-cream-topped foie gras and cardamom-scented pollock were on the menu.
 Underneath cloud-painted ceilings and next to gilded chandeliers, one of the diplomats watched as foreign ministers and their aides — sprinkled across the restaurant — pulled out their phones and cued up a live stream of Putin’s speech.

-The diplomats watched the Russian president and swiped through live reactions on Twitter, shifting in their green velvet banquettes as Putin grew angrier and angrier.
+The diplomats watched the Russian president and swiped through live reactions on Twitter, shifting on their green velvet banquettes as Putin grew angrier and angrier.

 “The more Putin spoke, the more shock my colleagues had,” the senior diplomat said of the other ministers and aides.
 “It was visible. … Even the best friends of Russia in Europe were quite taken aback.”